skibblenybbles/PinterestPlus/README.md

 * `data-image`: **(required)** the URL of the image you want to Pin.
 This should not be URI-encoded either.
 * `data-layout`: (optional) one of `"none"`, `"vertical"` or `"horizontal"`.
 * `data-title`: (optional) the title to post with your Pin.
 Be especially careful to escape quote characters if you're generating these server-side.
 * `data-description`: (optional) the description to post with your Pin.
-Again, be careful with HTML entity escaping.
+Again, be careful with the HTML entity escaping.
 * `data-always-show-count`: (optional) this is not mentioned on the Pinterest site, but it is part of the minified JavaScript options.
 For best results, leave this attribute out.

 ## Should I use this?

 This is not officially supported by Pinterest in any capacity, so use it at your own risk.
 The Pinterest API is likely to change over time, so using their CDN-hosted `pinit.js` script is much safer for production work that you do not monitor closely.
-These scripts work as of my last commit in current versions of Chrome, Safari and Firefox, but I can make no guarantees about their future viability.
+These scripts work as of my last commit in current versions of Chrome, Safari, and Firefox, but I can make no guarantees about their future viability.
 Hopefully, Pinterest will incorporate similar functionality into their JavaScript APIs.

 ## How does this work?